jacksonllee/pycantonese/docs/source/searches.rst

 useful for a wide variety of purposes, e.g., syntax, semantics, word collocation, discourse analysis, conversation analysis, etc.

-By design, :func:`~pycantonese.CHATReader.search` targets a *single* match word.
-If your use case needs to involve more, you'll have to write your custom code to iterate through the data and keep track of whatever is of your interest.
-For example, if you are to find all instances of [verb + verb particles] because you'd like to study verb particles and their distribution with particular verbs, then you can loop through the tokens (from :func:`~pycantonese.CHATReader.tokens`) with a two-token sliding window and keep instances where the first token is a verb and the second a particle (tokens give you the part-of-speech information).

 The following examples show how :func:`~pycantonese.CHATReader.search` works using its parameters.